redhorse26/Blooket-Cheats/README.md

+Note: Deceptive Dinos cheats will prob never be fixed atleast by me as I am pretty sure all the data is being processed online

 <p align="center">Cheats made by someone who knows more about what they're doing</p>
 <h3 align="center"><a href="https://discord.gg/jHjGrrdXP6">Support Server</a></h2>
 <h3 align="center"><a href="tutorial/readme.md">Instructions for importing bookmarklets</a></h2>